Kotlin/KEEP/proposals/collection-literals.md

 Before the collection literal could be used at the use-site, an appropriate type needs to declare `operator fun of` function in its _static scope_.
 The `operator fun of` functions must adhere to [the restrictions](#operator-function-of-restrictions).

-Once proper `operator fun of` is declared, the collection literal can be used at the use-site.
+Once a proper `operator fun of` is declared, the collection literal can be used at the use-site.
-1. When the collection literal is used in the arguments position, similarly to lambdas and callable references, collection literal affects the overload resolution of the "outer call".
+1. When the collection literal is used in the position of arguments, similarly to lambdas and callable references, collection literal affects the overload resolution of the "outer call".
     See the section dedicated to [overload resolution](#overload-resolution-motivation).
 2. When the collection literal is used in the position with definite *expected type*, the collection literal is literally desugared to `Type.of(expr1, expr2, expr3)`, where `Type` is the definite *expected type*.